 Enter your name and email in the form below and download the free template now!

-When the prevailing market interest rate is higher than the coupon rate of the bond, the price of the bond is likely to fall because investors would be reluctant to purchase the bond at face value now, while they could get a better rate of return elsewhere.
-Conversely, if prevailing interest rates fall below the coupon rate the bond is paying, then the bond increases in value (and price) because it is paying a higher return on investment than an investor could make by purchasing the same type of bond now, when the coupon rate would be lower, reflecting the overall decline in interest rates.
+When the prevailing market interest rate is higher than the coupon rate of the bond, the price of the bond is likely to fall because investors would be reluctant to purchase the bond at face value now, when they could get a better rate of return elsewhere.
+Conversely, if prevailing interest rates fall below the coupon rate the bond is paying, then the bond increases in value (and price) because it is paying a higher return on investment than an investor could make by purchasing the same type of bond now, when the coupon rate would be lower, reflecting the decline in interest rates.

-The coupon rate represents the actual amount of interest earned by the bondholder annually while the yield to maturity is the estimated total rate of return of a bond, assuming that it is held until maturity.
-Most investors consider the yield to maturity a more important figure than the coupon rate when making investment decisions.
-The coupon rate remains fixed over the lifetime of the bond, while the yield to maturity is bound to change.
-When calculating the yield to maturity, you take into account the coupon rate and any increase or decrease in the price of the bond.
+The coupon rate represents the actual amount of interest earned by the bondholder annually, while the yield-to-maturity is the estimated total rate of return of a bond, assuming that it is held until maturity.
+Most investors consider the yield-to-maturity a more important figure than the coupon rate when making investment decisions.
+The coupon rate remains fixed over the lifetime of the bond, while the yield-to-maturity is bound to change.
+When calculating the yield-to-maturity, you take into account the coupon rate and any increase or decrease in the price of the bond.

-The yield to maturity figure reflects the average expected return for the bond over its remaining lifetime until maturity.
+The yield-to-maturity figure reflects the average expected return for the bond over its remaining lifetime until maturity.

 A zero-coupon bond is a bond without coupons, and its coupon rate is 0%.
 The issuer only pays an amount equal to the face value of the bond at the maturity date.
 Instead of paying interest, the issuer sells the bond at a price less than the face value at any time before the maturity date.
 The discount in price effectively represents the “interest” the bond pays to investors.
-As a simple example, consider a zero coupon bond with a face, or par, value of $1200, and a maturity of one year.
+As a simple example, consider a zero-coupon bond with a face, or par, value of $1,200, and a maturity of one year.
 If the issuer sells the bond for $1,000, then it is essentially offering investors a 20% return on their investment, or a one-year interest rate of 20%.

 $1,200 face value – $1,000 bond price = $200 return on investment when the bondholder is paid the face value amount at maturity